I'm in the mood for a cuppa hot tea and a reason to smile...

 "No, Buddy, not yet." we mumbled, fumbling with the hotel key.

 Finally, we boarded an afternoon flight and 8 hours later, we pulled into our driveway and Daddy carried a sleepy Tavin to his bedroom and tucked him in.
-The next morning, as the sunshine streamed through the windows, Tavin ran down the hall to greet us in the kitchen with a look of amazement and exclaimed,
+The next morning, as the sunshine streamed through the windows, Tavin ran down the hall to greet us in the kitchen with a look of amazement and exclaimed,"No, Buddy, not yet." we mumbled, fumbling with the hotel key.

 "Mommy!
 Mommy!
 We're home - you found it!